Rohit-Gupta-IIC/Goldseat-Raspberry-Pi/README.md

 1. Creates backup of the whole of the SD card, hence duplicating all the software, settings, and projects.
 2. The software can be accessed on to your mobile using a WiFi mechanism.
 3. The backup and restore speed can go up to 16 MB/s
-4. System used 2GB VRAM, hence accelerating the overall software performance and throughput
+4. System uses 2GB VRAM, hence accelerating the overall software performance and throughput
 5. The system is secured by the Login-ID mechanism, once a device is locked by that can not be accessed without authorization

 ### Setup